jutge-org/easyinput/README.md

 print(n)
 ```

-Of course, you can also just import the package:
+Of course, you can also just import the package and prefix the `read` function with `jutge`:

 ```python
 import jutge, math